mathworks/Petalinux/mw_kria_kr260/README.md

 # Image Packaging

 You can make use of the `mw_package_binaries.sh` script to pack the image into a zip file.
 The script is self explanatory and you can modify it based on your requirements.
+You need to execute this script from its path only using below command.

+	./mw_package_binaries.sh

 Once you extract the ZIP file into the SD card, you can see the below contents.